Balochistan: British occupation

-The British took over the area in 1839.
+The British took over Balochistan in 1839.

 In the 1870s, Baluchistan came under control of the British Indian Empire in colonial India.
 The fundamental objective of the British to enter into a treaty agreement with the Khanate of Kalat was to provide a passage and supplies to the "Army of Indus" on its way to Kandahar through Shikarpur, Jacobabad (Khangadh), Dhadar, Bolan Pass, Quetta, and Khojak Pass.
 It is interesting to note that the British imperialist interests in Balochistan were not primarily economic as was the case with other regions of India.
 Rather, it was of a military and geopolitical nature.
 Their basic objective in their advent in Balochistan was to station garrisons so as to defend the frontiers of British India from any threat coming from Iran and Afghanistan.

 Beginning from 1840, there began a general insurrection against the British rule throughout Balochistan.
 The Baloch were not ready to accept their country as part of an occupied Afghanistan and to be ruled under a puppet Khan.
-The powerful Mari tribe rose in total revolt.
-The British retaliated with excessive force, and a British contingent under the command of Major Brown on May 11, 1840, attacked the Mari headquarter of Kahan and occupied Kahan Fort and the surrounding areas (Masson, 1974).
-The Mari forces withdrew from the area, regrouped, and in an ambush wiped out a whole convoy of British troops near Filiji, killing more than one hundred British troops.
+The Mari tribe rose in revolt and the British retaliated in force.
+A British contingent under the command of Major Brown on 11 May 1840, attacked the Mari headquarter of Kahan and occupied Kahan Fort and the surrounding areas (Masson, 1974).
+The Mari forces withdrew from the area, regrouped, and in an ambush wiped out a whole convoy of British troops near Filiji, killing more than one hundred.

 During the time of the Indian independence movement, "three pro-Congress parties were still active in Balochistan's politics", such as the Anjuman-i-Watan Baluchistan, which favoured a united India and opposed its partition.